keboola/looker-api/GENERATE.md

-To generate run the `build.sh` script
+To generate download and replace the `swagger.json` file run the `build.sh` script